Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 41.5-point total in nine of 13 games this season.
+- Tennessee has combined with its opponents to score more than 41.5 points in nine of 13 games this season.

+- Pittsburgh's games have gone over 41.5 points in eight of 13 chances this season.

-- The two teams combine to score 45.8 points per game, 4.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 45.8, is 4.3 points more than Sunday's over/under.

-- This contest's total is 5.6 points under the 47.1 these two squads combine to give up per game in 2021.
+- The 47.1 points per game these two squads have allowed to opponents this season are 5.6 more than the 41.5 total in this contest.

-- Titans games this season feature an average total of 49.1 points, a number 7.6 points higher than Sunday's over/under.

 Titans stats and trends

-- Tennessee has eight wins against the spread in 13 games this season.

-- This season, the Titans have an against the spread record of 3-4 in their seven games as a favorite of 2 points or more.
+- The Titans are 3-4 ATS when favored by 1.5 points or more this season.

-- Tennessee's games this year have gone over the total in seven out of 13 opportunities (53.8%).
+- Tennessee's games this year have eclipsed the over/under seven times in 13 opportunities (53.8%).

-- Tennessee is 7-0 against the spread and 7-0 overall this season when the team scores more than 24.8 points.
+- Tennessee is 7-0 against the spread and 7-0 overall this season when the team puts up more than 24.8 points.

-- When Tennessee amasses more than 371.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Tennessee amasses over 371.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Titans have turned the ball over 21 times this season, eight more turnovers than the Steelers have forced (13).
+- This year, the Titans have turned the ball over 21 times, eight more than the Steelers' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Steelers.